-Following up on our last pen review for the Kaweco AL Sport, this week we examine the Aluminum offering from Lamy, another German pen manufacturer.
+Following up on our last pen review for the Kaweco AL Sport, this week we examine the Aluminum offering from Lamy, another German pen manufacturer, the LAMY AL-Star.
 Lisa and I have been looking at Lamy for months now and finally had a chance to purchase some.
-While my eye was initially drawn to the Safari line, the AL-Star just kept going through my head.
+While my eye was initially drawn to the Safari line, the AL-Star just kept coming back to me.
 The final straw was at this years Raleigh Pen Show, when I got my first chance to try one.
 That was it, I had to have one.

-The day the box of Lamy arrived Lisa was getting ready to head out the door.
-What better gift to give a pen-o-holic than a large box of Lamy Safari, Vista, and AL-Star pens!
+The day the box arrived Lisa was getting ready to head out the door.
+What better gift to give a pen-o-holic than a large box of Lamy AL-Star, Safari, and Vista pens!
 I opened and examined every one, then lined them up in a tray to see which one would be the next member of my modern collection.
 I once again kept going back to the heftier, more rugged looking AL-Star, despite the Charcoal Safari being an attractive pen as well.
-It was meant to be, the Ocean Blue Al-Star with medium nib was mine, and with the optional piston convertor installed, I was ready to fill it up with my current favorite ink, J. Harbin Sapphire.
-Lisa chose the Coffee Al-Star with a fine nib and opted for the included Lamy blue cartridge.
+It was meant to be, the Ocean Blue AL-Star with medium nib was mine, and with the optional piston convertor installed, I was ready to fill it up with my current favorite ink, J. Harbin Sapphire.
+Lisa chose the Coffee AL-Star with a fine nib and opted for the included Lamy blue cartridge.

 Before I get into performance, let me first mention the box.
 Well, I’d mention something about it, but it’s not really much of a box.
 It has slits cut into the box on opposing sides.
 So, while it looks kind of cool, it’s a pain from a dealer perspective, as if I’m going to rubber band several of them together, the slits get in the way.
 I guess what do I expect for a pen with an MSRP of $45?
 Maybe I should be thankful they bothered to put it in something other than a standard box after all.
 It’s interesting, that’s for sure.